 \section{Abstract}

-Computational ghost imaging generally requires a large number of pattern illumination to obtain a high-quality image.
-The colored noise speckle pattern was recently proposed to substitute the white noise pattern in a variety of noisy environments and gave a significant signal-to-noise ratio enhancement even with a limited number of patterns.
-We propose and experimentally demonstrate here an orthonormalization approach based on the colored noise patterns to achieve sub-Nyquist computational ghost imaging.
-We tested the reconstructed image in quality indicators such as the contrast-to-noise ratio, the mean square error, the peak signal to noise ratio, and the correlation coefficient.
-The results suggest that our method can provide high-quality images while using a sampling ratio an order lower than the conventional methods.
+Computational ghost imaging generally requires a large number of patterns to obtain a high-quality image.
+Both pre-modulated orthogonal patterns and post-processing orthonormalization methods have been demonstrated to reduce the pattern number and increase the imaging quality.
+In this work, We propose and experimentally demonstrate an orthonormalization approach based on the colored noise speckle patterns to achieve sub-Nyquist computational ghost imaging.
+We exam the reconstructed image in quality indicators such as the contrast-to-noise ratio, the mean square error, the peak signal to noise ratio, and the correlation coefficient.
+The results suggest that our method can provide a high-quality image using a sampling ratio an order lower than the conventional methods.
 The results also suggest that there exist an optimal frame rate under the noise environment.

-Computational ghost imaging (CGI) \cite{shapiro2008computational,bromberg2009ghost,devaux2016computational}, an ameliorated scheme on traditional ghost imaging (GI) \cite{Pittman1995Optical,bennink2004quantum,valencia2005two,zhang2005correlated}, owns the ability to reconstruct the object via single bucket detector.
+Computational ghost imaging (CGI) \cite{shapiro2008computational,bromberg2009ghost}, an ameliorated scheme on traditional ghost imaging (GI) \cite{Pittman1995Optical,bennink2004quantum,zhang2005correlated}, owns the ability to reconstruct the object via a single-pixel detector.
 CGI also grants advantages in an expanding range of non-conventional applications such as wide spectrum imaging \cite{edgar2015simultaneous,radwell2014single} and depth mapping \cite{howland2013photon,sun2016single}.
-It also finds application to various fields, such as temporal imaging \cite{devaux2016computational}, X-ray imaging \cite{klein2019x}, remote sensing \cite{erkmen2012computational}, \textit{etc.}.
-However, its sampling number is usually comparable to the total number of pixels in the speckle pattern to keep good imaging quality.
-Thus, it is time-consuming and resource-intensive Besides, it is only suitable for static object reconstruction.
+It also finds application to various fields, such as temporal imaging \cite{devaux2016computational}, X-ray imaging \cite{klein2019x}, and remote sensing \cite{erkmen2012computational}.
+However, its sampling number is usually comparable to the total number of pixels in the speckle pattern to ensure good imaging quality, thus is time-consuming and resource-intensive.
+It also produces limits such as only suitable for static object reconstruction.